Gravity-Rail/railbot/README.md

 ## Why?

-This project grew out of my own desire to write general-purpose code that could bring LLM-powered agent abilities, including those multi-modal chat LLMs, to low-cost enthusiast robotics hardware.
+This project grew out of my own desire to write general-purpose code that could bring LLM-powered agent abilities, including multi-modal chat LLMs, to low-cost enthusiast robotics hardware.
 I am starting with the [Mini Pupper 2](https://mangdang.store/products/mini-pupper-2-ai-robot-smart-robot-quadruped-robot-educational-robot-genuine-open-source-stem-k12) because that's what I have (and I recommend it!
 Great kit) but I hope to expand to other platforms soon.

 My pain points specifically were:
 - Missing ROS2 packages in Ubuntu for AArch64 (ARM64) architecture hindered Docker development on MacOS, and x86 in emulation was too slow and hard to configure